 What Does the Future Bring?

-Another museum can be found in a charming tiny old house, named Árnes, which gives an impression of daily life in the early 20th century.
+Close by we find a second museum in the oldest house in Skagaströnd named Árnes, which gives an impression of daily life in the early 20th century.

 Art and Fish

 The town itself is also decorated with creative art.
-You’ll find a very striking exhibition centered on the old Nordic gods made from scrap metal, carefully selected to represent each item.
+In front of the mayor’s office, you will find Erlendur Magnússon´s striking exhibition centred on the old Nordic gods, made from scrap metal and carefully selected to represent each immortal.
 Loki, the god of mischief and deception, is for example made from an old manure spreader and Odinn, the highest god of all, is made from scraps from a power station.
-The Sunwatch is also a quite striking piece, made from four basalt columns that guide sunrays according to an old Icelandic time-telling tradition.
+The Sunwatch by Magnús Pálsson is also quite a striking piece, made from four basalt columns that guide sunrays according to an old Icelandic time-telling tradition.

-A popular activity is hiking to the top of the mountain Spákonufell or along the sea cliffs at Spákonufellshöfði, which is where Þórdís resided and some even claim that her face can be seen petrified in the mountain.
+A popular activity in the picturesque town of Skagaströnd is hiking to the top of the mountain spákonufell or along the sea cliffs at Spákonufellshöfði, which is where Þórdís resided and some even claim that her face can be seen petrified in the mountain.

 Detailed trail descriptions and maps are available in town.